JRMurr/JRMurr.github.io/src/content/blog/tix/vibe-coding-a-type-checkerlsp-for-nix.md

 Claude is pretty lazy.
 When planning features it tends to want to do the easiest thing instead of a potentially bigger refactor.
 At first I took its advice more seriously but after being burned a few times I usually went with what I thought would lead to a better code base and it seemed to work out.

+# Try it out

+If you want to give Tix a spin, check out the [docs](https://jrmurr.github.io/tix/) for installation and setup instructions.
+The [getting started guide](https://jrmurr.github.io/tix/getting-started.html) will walk you through adding Tix to your project.

+If you run into issues or have feature requests, feel free to open an issue on [GitHub](https://github.com/JRMurr/tix).